eclipse-volttron/volttron-core/DEVELOPING_ON_MODULAR.md

-# Developing on Modular Volttron
+# Developing on Modular Eclipse VOLTTRON™

-The following documentation steps through the process of setting up your environment to start developing on modular VOLTTRON.
+The following documentation steps through the process of setting up your environment to start developing on modular Eclipse VOLTTRON™ (VOLTTRON/volttron).

 There are requirements in order to follow this README.
 The following requirements should be installed system-wide, so they are available to be used throughout the README.

-* Poetry 1.2.2
+* Poetry >= 1.2.2

 ## Installing poetry

 VOLTTRON uses [Poetry](https://python-poetry.org/), a dependency management and packaging tool for Python.
 If you don't have Poetry installed on your machine, follow [these steps](https://python-poetry.org/docs/#installation) to install it on your machine.

 To check if Poetry is installed, run `poetry --version`.
-If you receive the error 'command not found: poetry', add the following line to your '~/.bashrc' script: ```export PATH=$PATH:$HOME/.local/bin```.
+If you receive the error 'command not found: poetry', add the following line to your '~/.bashrc' script: ```export PATH=$PATH:$HOME/.local/bin``` and restart your shell.

 ### Recommended configuration for poetry